-An area of very active research is the interaction between ice sheets, ice shelves and the ocean (see Sections 4.4, 13.4.3 and 13.4.4).
-The mass balance of marine ice sheets is strongly determined by ocean temperatures (Joughin and Alley, 2011).
-Advection of warmer waters below ice shelves can cause ice shelf instabilities, reduced buttressing, accelerated ice stream flow (De Angelis and Skvarca, 2003) and grounding line retreat in regions with retrograde bedrock slopes (Schoof, 2012), such as West Antarctica.
-On orbital and millennial time scales such processes may have played an essential role in driving ice volume changes of the West Antarctic ice sheet (Pollard and DeConto, 2009) and the Laurentide ice sheet (Alvarez-Solas et al., 2010).
+(Joughin and Alley, 2011).
+Advection of warmer waters below ice shelves can cause ice-shelf instabilities, reduced buttressing, accelerated ice stream flow (De Angelis and Skvarca, 2003) and grounding line retreat in regions with retrograde bedrock slopes (Schoof, 2012), such as West Antarctica.
+On orbital and millennial timescales such processes may have played an essential role in driving ice-volume changes of the West Antarctic ice sheet (Pollard and DeConto, 2009) and the Laurentide ice sheet (Alvarez-Solas et al., 2010).
 Massive freshwater release from retreating ice sheets, can feed back to the climate system by altering sea level, oceanic deep convection, ocean circulation, heat transport, sea ice and the global atmospheric circulation (Sections 5.6.3 and 5.7).

-Whereas the initial response of ice sheets to external forcings can be quite fast, involving for instance ice shelf processes and outlet glaciers (10 to 103 years), their long-term adjustment can take much longer (104 to 105 years) (see Section 12.5.5.3).
-As a result, the climate-cryosphere system is not even in full equilibrium with the orbital forcing.
-This also implies that future anthropogenic radiative perturbations over the next century can determine the evolution of the Greenland (Charbit et al., 2008) and Antarctic ice sheets for centuries and millennia to come with a potential commitment to significant global sea level rise (Section 5.8). (continued on next page)
+Whereas the initial response of ice sheets to external forcings can be quite fast, involving for instance iceshelf processes and outlet glaciers $(10-10^3 \text{ years})$, their long-term adjustment can take much longer $(10^4-10^5 \text{ years})$ (see Section 12.5.5.3).
+As a result the climate-cryosphere system is not even in full equilibrium with the orbital forcing.
+This also implies that future anthropogenic radiative perturbations over the next century can determine the evolution of the Greenland (Charbit et al., 2008) and Antarctic ice sheets for centuries and millennia to come with a potential commitment to significant global sea level rise (Section 5.8).